Getting Started

 ]

-Lastly, you need to add a URL path to your global urls.py
+Lastly, you need to add a URL path to your global urls.py before the

-URL patterns.
+admin URL patterns.

 from django.urls import include, path